Lab 16: Neurovasculature of the Upper Extremity

 • Lateral thoracic artery: This artery branches from the second part of the axillary artery and runs with the long thoracic nerve along the lateral thoracic wall to supply the lateral wall and the serratus anterior.
 Don’t confuse the lateral thoracic artery and the long thoracic nerve!
 This can be observed in atlas images.

 • Thoracoacromial trunk: This is a short trunk off the superior side of the second part of the axillary artery.
 It branches almost immediately into four parts that supply the acromion, deltoid, pectoral muscles, and clavicle.
 You can see its branches traveling to the pectoralis muscles.
-However, the other branches of this trunk have been cut in the cadaveric tissue.
+However, the other branches of this trunk have been cut in the donor tissue.

 • Posterior and anterior circumflex humeral arteries: These arteries branch from the third part of the axillary artery.
 They wrap around the surgical neck of the humerus and anastomose (join) with each other to provide circulation to this region via multiple routes.
 They sometimes branch from a common trunk, or they can branch separately from the axillary artery.
 The posterior circumflex humeral artery runs posteriorly around the humerus with the axillary nerve, while the anterior circumflex humeral artery runs anteriorly around the humerus.

 • Subscapular artery: The subscapular artery is a short branch off of the third part of the axillary artery.
-As it runs inferiorly, it gives off two branches, both of which are visible on the cadaveric tissue.
+As it runs inferiorly, it gives off two branches, both of which are visible on the donor tissue.
 You can also observe these on the plastinated tissue.

 • Circumflex scapular artery: This runs posteriorly around the lateral scapula.